 Funding education is probably the most heavily debated topic in recent years, with both sides having equally strong views.
 Some say education is the state’s duty and a citizen’s right; others call it the individual’s responsibility.
 But the consensus is that school education is the government’s responsibility.

-However, this article is not about funding schools.
+This article is not about funding schools.
 It is about college education that many won’t consider the government’s responsibility.

+There could be myriad of reasons — poor or incomplete credit history, inaccessible banks and whatnot.
+A system where one pays college tuition when they start working is excellent but unfeasible for the colleges as they require money for operations.
+I had another - in my opinion, better - idea on how to fund a college education.
 Every college can make a general fund for each batch of each programme.
-Everyone (corporates, companies, anyone) can buy units of these funds.
-Something like mutual funds.
-Then, the entire fund’s value divided by the number of students is the share of each student.
+Everyone (corporates, companies, anyone) can buy units of these funds — something like mutual funds.
+Then, the entire fund’s value divided by the number of students is each student’s share.
 Suppose the fees turn out to be more than an individual student’s share.
 In that case, the student can pool in extra money (and also understand that his course isn’t as valuable as the fees charged).

 This solution can keep all stakeholders - colleges, students and corporates - happy together.
-Of course, there are severe ramifications to this plan.
+But, of course, there are severe ramifications to this plan.
 Who will ultimately manage this fund?
 Do colleges have capabilities to handle schemes like these?
 These are all genuine but solvable questions.
 When it comes to implementation, I’m confident we can get experts who have sufficient abilities to execute such funds.

 I’m also reasonably confident this isn’t going to be implemented anytime soon.
 We couldn’t pull off the coupons in the school system despite their showcased success.
 I’m not so optimistic about this getting executed.